karimguelph/EDR-Attack-and-Defense-Home-Lab/README.md

-# EDR Attack and Defense Home Lab: Endpoint Security and Threat Simulation Using Sliver and LimaCharlie
+# EDR Attack and Defense Home Lab
+Endpoint Security and Threat Simulation Using Sliver C2 for threat simulation and LimaCharlie for EDR